justinmahar/react-social-media-embed/README.md

 The default placeholder will size itself according to the width and/or height you specify for the embed.
 If none are specified, it will fall back to a default size appropriate for the given social media platform.
 You can pass custom props (such as `style`) to the default placeholder via `placeholderProps` to override any default behavior.

-If you'd like, you can specify the  `placeholderImageUrl` prop to any of the embeds to show a placeholder with the provided image, `placeholderSpinner` to customize the placeholder spinner, and `placeholderSpinnerDisabled` to remove the placeholder spinner.
-By default, when unspecified, the placeholder spinner is a rotating 🌀 cyclone emoji.
+If you'd like, you can specify the  `placeholderImageUrl` prop to any of the embeds to show a placeholder with the provided image.

+By default, the placeholder spinner is a `BorderSpinner` with a width/height of `10` and 25% transparent black border of `3px`.
+You can specify the `placeholderSpinner` prop to provide your own custom spinner, and the `placeholderSpinnerDisabled` prop to remove the placeholder spinner altogether.

 See the [PlaceholderEmbed docs](https://justinmahar.github.io/react-social-media-embed/?path=/docs/placeholder-placeholderembed--main-example) for examples and more.